 Tencel is a brand name for fabric made out of eucalyptus tree wood pulp.
 It’s soft, very durable, and naturally antimicrobial.
-Tencel is generally considered an environmentally friendly fabric, as its production requires less water, energy and chemicals than cotton does.
+Tencel is generally considered an environmentally friendly fabric, as its production requires less water, energy and chemicals than does cotton.

-While tencel is fairly cool, it's not quite as breathable as cotton, and can have a slightly clammy feel.
+While Tencel is fairly cool, it's not quite as breathable as cotton, and it can have a slightly clammy feel.

 Polyester is a manmade fiber produced from the same polymers used to make plastic drink bottles.
 While polyester is inexpensive, it’s quite stiff and scratchy when used on its own.
 Generally, you’ll find polyester mixed with another thread, often cotton, in inexpensive sheet sets.

-While bamboo can be made into fabric, it’s typically rather stiff and rough.
-Most often, what you find labelled as “bamboo” sheets are actually rayon.
+While bamboo fibers can be made into fabric, it’s typically rather stiff and rough.
+Most often, what you find labeled as “bamboo” sheets are actually rayon.
 This means the bamboo pulp went through a chemical process to dissolve the pulp, re-solidify it, and then spin it into thread.
 This process involves harmful chemicals and is potentially hard on the environment, making bamboo sheets less environmentally friendly than its manufacturers claim.
-It does produce a very soft, durable and silky fabric, however.
+It does, however, produce a very soft, durable and silky fabric.

 Bamboo is as breathable as cotton and feels good against your skin.

 There are lots of blended fabrics available, most including some form of cotton.
-Cotton/polyester is the most common, but you’ll also find cotton/bamboo and cotton/rayon.
-Blended fabrics are usually inexpensive, durable and wrinkle-resistant, making them a good choice for children’s bedding.
+Cotton/polyester is the most common, but you’ll also find cotton/bamboo, cotton/rayon, and nylon/polyester.
+Blended fabrics are usually inexpensive, durable, and wrinkle-resistant, making them a good choice for children’s bedding.